 | Sales Coaching & Enablement | Sales recordings, coaching workflows, and rep development | ❌ |

-| Data Integration & API Openness | Open APIs and data portability to external platforms | ❌ |
+| Data Integration & API Openness | Open APIs and data portability to external systems | ❌ |

 | Compliance & Security | Access controls, audit trails, and regulatory compliance | ✅ |